 3. Triphala Syrup

-Triphala syrup has many medicinal properties used to treat many conditions.
+Triphala syrup has many medicinal properties used to treat fistula naturally along with many other conditions.
 The syrup is composed of three medicinal herbs Bibhitaki, Haritaki, and Amalaki that pacifies all the three doshas and provide relieve from nausea, vomiting, abdominal discomfort, redness, swelling, anal itchiness, etc.

 Recommended Dosage – Take 2 teaspoonfuls thrice daily.